-A. Major Local Highways - Allocation to Eligible Projects

-Policy VVMLH-1: The Major Local Highways Program of the Victor Valley Subarea shall be funded from 25% of the Measure I 2010-2040 revenue collected within the subarea.
-This amount shall

-- be reserved in a special account to be expended on Major Local Highways Projects of benefit to the subarea.
-Major Local Highways Projects are defined as major streets and highways serving as primary routes of travel within the subarea, which may include State highways and freeways.
-Where appropriate, Major Local Highways Projects funds can be utilized to leverage other state and federal funds for transportation projects and to perform advance planning/project reports. - a.
-If, after five years of revenue collection and every five years thereafter, the local representatives from the Victor Valley Subarea and the Mountain/Desert Committee make a finding that Major Local Highways Projects funds are not required for improvements of benefit to the Victor Valley Subarea, then revenue in the Major Local Highways Projects category may be returned to jurisdictions within the Victor Valley Subarea.
-Such return shall be allocated and expended based upon the formula and requirements established in the general Local Street Projects category.
+A. Major Local Highways - Allocation to Eligible Projects Policy VVMLH-1: The Major Local Highways Program of the Victor Valley Subarea shall be funded from 25% of the Measure I 2010-2040 revenue collected within the subarea.
+This amount shall be reserved in a special account to be expended on Major Local Highway Projects of benefit to the subarea.
+Major Local Highway Projects are defined as major streets and highways serving as primary routes of travel within the subarea, which may include State highways and freeways.
+Where appropriate, Major Local Highway Projects funds can be utilized to leverage other state and federal funds for transportation projects and to perform advance planning/project reports.